Brazil's Lula picks Amazon defender for environment minister | Headlines

 - Brazil

-Brazil's President-elect Luiz Inácio Lula da Silva on Thursday named Amazon defender Marina Silva as environment minister for his incoming government, indicating he will prioritise cracking down on illegal deforestation in the forest even if it means running afoul of powerful agribusiness interests.
+Brazil´s President-elect Luiz Inácio Lula da Silva announced Thursday that Amazon activist Marina Silva will be the country´s next minister of environment.
+The announcement indicates the new administration will prioritize cracking down on illegal deforestation in the forest even if it means running afoul of powerful agribusiness interests.

 Both attended the recent U.N. climate conference in Egypt, where Lula promised cheering crowds "zero deforestation" in the Amazon, the world's largest rainforest and a key to fighting climate change, by 2030.
 "There will be no climate security if the Amazon isn't protected," he said.

+Silva told the news network Globo TV shortly after the announcement that the name of the ministry she will lead will be changed to the Ministry of Environment and Climate Change.

-His choice of Silva underscores that commitment — but the contentious pick may undermine his prospects for governability, given many agribusiness players and associated lawmakers resent her.
-The resentment stems from her time as environment minister during most of Lula's last presidency, from 2003 to 2010.
+Many agribusiness players and associated lawmakers resent Silva.
+That stems from her time as environment minister during most of Lula's prior presidency, from 2003 to 2010.

-Lula also appointed Carlos Favaro, a soybean producer, as minister off agriculture and Sonia Guajajara as Brazil's first minister of Indigenous affairs.
+Lula also named Sonia Guajajara, an Indigenous woman, as Brazil's first minister of Indigenous peoples, and Carlos Fávaro, a soybean producer, as agriculture minister.

 Silva was born in the Amazon and worked as a rubber tapper as an adolescent.
 As environment minister she oversaw the creation of dozens of conservation areas and a sophisticated strategy against deforestation with major operations against environmental criminals and new satellite surveillance.
 She also helped design the largest international effort to preserve the rainforest, the mostly Norway-backed Amazon Fund.
 Deforestation dropped dramatically.